 America has been called a nation of immigrants and it is astounding the contribution that immigrants have made to America.
 This is the case in the clothing industry as well as many other American industries.
 No item of clothing is more associated with American than jeans.
-Yet jeans were created by a Jewish immigrant recently arrived from Germany.
+Yet jeans were created by a Jewish immigrant recently arrived from Germany--Löb Strauss.
 For many years jeans or overalls as they were called were associated with Levi Strauss and the company he founded.
-Many referred to jeans as "Levis".
+Many at first referred to jeans as Levis.

 Blue jeans, a central symbol of modern American culture, were in fact the creation of a 19th century German Jewish immigrant, Levi Strauss.
 He was born Löb Strauss in 1829 at Buttenheim, Bavaria.
 The fact that he was to become famous for making working pants and was from Bavaria is interesting.
 Bavaria is also famous for another kind of working pants.
 Bavarian farmers had for years been wearing long-wearing leather pants--usually knee breeches which was the style in the 18th century for mens' pants.
 It was from these leather pants that that lederhosen evolved.

 Teenage Löb, his two sisters and his mother sailed for America in 1847, where they joined half-brothers Jonas and Louis in New York, joining their dry goods business of his older brothers.
 He changed his name to the more familar Levi.
 America was a popular location for German immigrants in the 19th century and the Germans became one of the most important immigrant groups.
 The forefathers of one of HBC's authors, for example, immigrated from Germany in 1848.